bogosorter/elementary/roadmap.md

 - Files not saved on opening?
 - Open recent not working
 - Error on open recent when file not found
-- Not refocusing window after command palette is closed?
 - Add upper/lower case shortcuts a
 - Add line duplicate shortcut
 - Add bold filename on open recent